basecs101/getting-started-with-rest-service/README.md

 When you run your Spring Boot application, it will load the configuration properties from the specified profile.
 Make sure you activate the desired profile using one of the methods mentioned above.
 By following these steps, you can create and manage multiple profiles in a Spring Boot application, allowing you to configure and customize the application for different environments or use cases.

+---
 ## Important Spring Boot Annotations

 ### Spring Boot Annotations:
-1. `SpringBootApplication` : `@SpringBootApplication` is a convenience annotation that adds all the following:
+1. `@SpringBootApplication` : `@SpringBootApplication` is a convenience annotation that adds all the following:
     1. `@SpringBootConfiguration`: Tags the class as a source of bean definitions for the Application Context or \
        Spring IOC Container.
     2. `@EnableAutoConfiguration`: Tells Spring Boot to start adding beans based on classpath settings, other beans, \